IBM-Cloud/terraform-provider-ibm/website/docs/r/is_lb.html.markdown

 ## Argument reference
 Review the argument references that you can specify for your resource.

+- `access_tags`  - (Optional, List of Strings) A list of access management tags to attach to the load balancer.
+  **Note**
+  - Create access tag using `ibm_resource_tag` resource.
+You can attach only the access tags that already exists.
+  - For more information, about creating access tags, see [working with tags](https://cloud.ibm.com/docs/account?topic=account-tag).
+  - You must have the access listed in the [Granting users access to tag resources](https://cloud.ibm.com/docs/account?topic=account-access) for creating `access_tags`
 - `logging`- (Optional, Bool) Enable or disable datapath logging for the load balancer.
 This is applicable only for application load balancer.
 Supported values are **true** or **false**.
 Default value is **false**.
 - `name` - (Required, String) The name of the VPC load balancer.
 - `profile` - (Optional, Forces new resource, String) For a Network Load Balancer, this attribute is required and should be set to `network-fixed`.
 For Application Load Balancer, profile is not a required attribute.